TheBlueGreen/Joshua-Bardwell-OpenTX-EdgeTX-Voicepack/README.md

 >I (Scincidae) decided to attempt to convert Joshua's released recording to a usuable voicepack for anyone to use.
 There may be other voicepacks created from the same source and they may or may not be more complete or of higher quality.
 I am not a audio professional, just a fan that wanted to give back to the amazing FPV community.
 If anyone would like to help, feel free to reach out to me.

 *Contact Scincidae on the discord with any questions/concerns.*

+## Credits
+- *Joshua Bardwell* - for the voice recordings of course!
+- Scincidae (Me) - slicing/editing raw recordings
+- IDV - matching file names from the converted files to match OpenTX